 Ivan Terestchenko’s Beyond Chic takes us all inside the whimsical and wonderful world of some of the most significant fashion designers in history, from Chanel to Alaïa, Yves Saint Laurent, Pucci, Kenzo, and beyond.
 The intimate all-access pass to the iconic personal worlds of tastemakers is right up our alley.
 The book features everything you’d expect and more.
 Chanel’s mythic apartment at 31 rue Cambon and Giorgio Armani’s châlet are just the tip of the painfully chic iceberg.

 Cupcakes and Cashmere at Home by Emily Schuman ( $20 ) ($15)

-The brainchild behind the celebrated lifestyle blog Cupcakes and Cashmere, Emily Schuman offers up all the tips that garnered her such an avid, loyal following online.
-Featuring never-before-seen exclusive content, it touches upon a range of topics from accessible DIY design projects to party planning.
+The brainchild behind the celebrated lifestyle blog Cupcakes and Cashmere, Emily Schuman offers up all the tips that garnered her such an avid online following.
+Featuring never-before-seen exclusive content, it touches on a range of topics, from accessible DIY design projects to party planning.
 It’s especially perfect for aspiring hosts.